Dual Graphs and Generating Sequences of Non-divisorial Valuations on Two-dimensional Function Fields: Introduction

 One motivation for the study of dual graphs and generating sequences of valuations is the problem of resolution of singularities.
 Zariski used valuation theory to solve this classical problem in dimensions two and three in characteristic 0 by studying sets of valuations on a field $K$, centered on a subring $R$, i.e. a Zariski-Riemann space.
 The dual graph of a valuation is a nice way of visualizing a valuation and lends itself to the study of sets of valuations through sets of dual graphs.
 This approach is equivalent to the valuative tree in \cite{fj}.

 Another way of studying valuations is through their Poincar\'e series.
-This paper sets up a forthcoming paper that explores the connections between the dual graphs, generating sequences and Poincar\'e series of non-divisorial valuations on function fields of dimension two.
+This paper sets up another paper (already published as \cite{lisch}) that explores the connections between the dual graphs, generating sequences and Poincar\'e series of non-divisorial valuations on function fields of dimension two.

 The following setting will be used throughout.
 Let $(R,\mathfrak{m})$ be a two-dimensional regular local ring whose fraction field $K$ is a function field of dimension two (i.e. of transcendence degree two) over an algebraically closed base field $k$ of characteristic 0.
 Let $\nu$ be a valuation on $K$ that's centered on $R$, i.e. $\mathfrak{m}=\mathfrak{m}_{V}\cap R$, where $\mathfrak{m}_V$ is the maximal ideal of the valuation ring $V$, and $\text{Frac}(R)=\text{Frac}(V)=K$.
 Hence, $\nu$ is a map from $K$ to an ordered abelian group $\Gamma \cup \{\infty\}$ satisfying the axioms: